Ragav-KS/Numerical-Methods/README.md

 Python Algorithms for numerically solving problems which are difficult to solve analytically

 ## How to Use
-Just import the python files in your code
+Just place the modules in your code directory import them in your code

 ```python
 import Roots